 Some of the strongest personal drug injury cases against Lipitor are with females 51 to 70 years of age whit a BMI of 30 or less.
 BMI or body mass index is determined by a ratio of height to weight.
 People who have a BMI of 30 or greater fall into the category of obesity.
 Because the increased risk of heart attack is greater, the use of Lipitor is appropriate because the risks associated with the drug are outweighed by the risk of obesity and high cholesterol.

 Because Pfizer knew of the increased risk of diabetes and did not warn the people taking the drug or the physicians prescribing the drug, we think certain people have a good personal injury lawsuit.
 Those people specifically are women 51 to 70 years of age with a BMI of 30 or less with no previous heart attacks and no family history of diabetes who were diagnosed with diabetes after two months of taking Lipitor or within six months of last taking Lipitor.

 The law is that a drug manufacturer has to revise the warning with the drug if there is reasonable evidence of an association with an adverse condition or event.
-The law is found at the code of Federal regulation (C.F.R.)
+The law is found in the code of Federal regulation (C.F.R.)
 201.57.

 If you took Lipitor and developed diabetes, you should be suspicious.
 Don't make any decision about a drug prescribed for you without discussing this with your personal physician.
 If you or a loved one feel you may need to file a claim against Pfizer and their drug Lipitor call an experienced attorney.
-The Accident and Injury Lawyers at McCutcheon and Hamner can explain your rights under the law regarding the drug Lipitor.
-Call us today for one of our experienced lawyers to review your situation.
-256.333.5000.